rulingAnts/videoannotationtool/README.md

 2. **Creating the DMG:** Building a final, professional `.dmg` (Disk Image) for distribution.

-## License

-This software is released under the **GNU Affero General Public License, Version 3 (AGPL-3.0)**.
-The AGPL is a strong copyleft license that ensures the freedom of the software for all users.
-Any modifications or derivative works must also be licensed under the same terms, guaranteeing that this project will always remain free and open for the benefit of the linguistic community.

-A copy of the full license text can be found in the [LICENSE](https://github.com/rulingAnts/videoannotationtool?tab=AGPL-3.0-1-ov-file) file.
+Copyright © 2025 Seth Johnston

+This software is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 ## Acknowledgments